 A centenarian and former surgeon, Ellsworth Wareham, is now (2018) 103 years old.
 He started adapting to a plant-based diet during his mid-fifties.
 He did it after he learned that an animal-based diet can raise blood cholesterol levels.
 Ellsworth doesn’t suffer from joint pains or age-related tremors and considers his body to be in perfect shape.
 He also believed that eating a low-fat, plant-based diet could help to prevent coronary heart diseases.

 Dr. Ellsworth kept working as a thoracic heart surgeon until he was 95!

 Aids in reducing mid-life weight gain

 Generally, as we grow older, our body metabolism slows down.
 When this happens, we also need to consume fewer calories and saturated fats.
 Since the plant-based diet is rich in fiber, it helps people become satisfied for much longer.
+The benefit of a plant-based diet for seniors is that they are not hungry all the time.
 Therefore, it helps people avoid unnecessary meals that add to their calorie intake for the day.
 Cutting down on meat also increases the absorption of essential minerals such as vitamin D, B3 and calcium.

 A plant-based diet can help to provide seniors with the energy they need.
 Since plants take less work to digest than meat, more energy is available for the body to utilize throughout the day.